DennisKae/433-rpi-rest-server/README.md

 # 433-rpi-rest-server
-RESTful webservice for 433Mhz power outlets, hosted on the raspberry pi
+RESTful webservice for 433Mhz power outlets, hosted on a raspberry pi